SandaruKasa/OneLineMNK/README.md

 # How is this?

-This was hard to debug code written in one line using only lambdas, so at first I wrote a [drat using usual python](src/draft.py), but in a manner that would allow me to easily inline variables and lambda equivalents of the defined functions.
+This was some hard to debug code written in one line using only lambdas, so at first I wrote a [draft using regular python](src/draft.py), but in a manner that would allow me to easily inline variables and lambda equivalents of the defined functions.
 The result of this can be found in [this file](src/one_line.py) and that's probably what you want to look at.